ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 ]);
 ```

-Okay so what the hell is a container namespace?
+Okay, so what the hell is a container namespace?
 Well, look at it as a little application with its own file structure.
 The container namespace defines this file structure. `config` is not a special key, it's just a name we assign to a file that should be accessible in your container files/scripts.

 Now we have to parse the main file.